yalicee/march-23-be-rated-restaurants/README.md

 }
 ```

-3 - Add a restaurant to an area
+3b - Add a restaurant to an area
-returns a json object containing a json object of the new restaurant
+returns a json object containing an object of the new restaurant
 ```js
 POST /api/areas/:area_id/restaurants
 {